offensive-packaging/documentation/llvm-defaults/index.md

               execstack
                       Make the main stack executable.
 Stack permissions are recorded in the PT_GNU_STACK segment.

+              bti-report=[none|warning|error]
+                      Specify how to report the missing GNU_PROP- ERTY_AARCH64_FEATURE_1_BTI property.  none is the de-
+                      fault, linker will not report the missing property other- wise will be reported as a warning or an error.

+              cet-report=[none|warning|error]
+                      Specify how to report the missing GNU_PROPERTY_X86_FEA- TURE_1_IBT or GNU_PROPERTY_X86_FEATURE_1_SHSTK proper-
+                      ties.  none is the default, linker will not report the missing property otherwise will be reported as a warning or an error.

               force-bti
                       Force enable AArch64 BTI instruction in PLT, warn if In-